TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * "External comment" is added to Risk profiling rules.
 * Fixed parsing logic for Groups & Logins and Actions to correctly classify values and handle edge cases (A-Book/B-Book behavior, volume rules).
+* The parameter IsIssuerTagEnabled is added to PrimeXM taker connection settings.
 * All 4 types of Order IDs are added to Orders report.

 ## Version 2026.3.19.807 (19 March, 2026)